If you download or print anything from this site, please consider making at least a $5.00 donation through PayPal.

 The Gospel According to Holden -- Newsweek article Holdens influence on pop culture, crime, even linguistics.

-“In Search of Serious Hats” by Lance Morrow -- reflective essy on the symbolism of hats (25 April 1983, Time).
+“In Praise of Serious Hats” by Lance Morrow -- reflective essy on the symbolism of hats (25 April 1983, Time).

 Assignments for the Novel

 Teaching Poster: Design a poster designed to teach your classmates about the novel.

 In Holden’s Syle: Creative writing assignment emulating Holdens style.